-Default Value 8GB
+Default Value 2GB

-ducc.jd.number.of.machines
+ducc.id.host.number.of.machines

 This is the number of machines to request for Job Driver nodes.
 This may be increased if there are many jobs in the system and the load on the JD node is high enough to slow the JD processes.